 The database developed in this project has been incorporated into the Diet and Nutrition planning software systems (e.g. Matilda, Aivo and Mashie) used in planning meals at several public kitchens in Sweden.
 This provides the meal planners with the opportunity to compare alternative solutions for a climate-conscious meal with a smart choice of resource-efficient and nutritious ingredients.
-The developed climate database has already been incorporated,or is in progress of being incorporated in about 20 municipalities across the country - e.g. Västmanlands läns landsting, Region Skåne, Landstinget i Sörmland, Stockholms läns landsting, Västra Götalandsregionen, Göteborgs stad, Härryda kommun, Norrköpings kommun, Borås stad, Eskilstuna kommun, Umeå kommun, Huddinge kommun, etc. - to reduce the climate impact of the meals offered in the public kitchens in their territory.
-The improvement results achieved so far has already raised considerable attention, thus paving the way for rolling out implementation of this tool across Sweden.
+The developed climate database has already been incorporated, or is in progress of being incorporated, in about 20 municipalities across the country - e.g. Västmanlands läns landsting, Region Skåne, Landstinget i Sörmland, Stockholms läns landsting, Västra Götalandsregionen, Göteborgs stad, Härryda kommun, Norrköpings kommun, Borås stad, Eskilstuna kommun, Umeå kommun, Huddinge kommun, etc. - to reduce the climate impact of the meals offered in the public kitchens in their territory.
+The improvement results achieved so far have already raised considerable attention, thus paving the way for rolling out implementation of this tool across Sweden.

-As a part of this project, updates of the database on a regular basis is foreseen.
-A frequent update is to incorporate new studies providing a better picture of the current situation.
+As a part of this project, updates of the database on a regular basis are foreseen.
+A frequent update is incorporating new studies providing a better picture of the current situation.
 The handling of the climate database is an iterative process where the data will be updated continuously.

-Accordingly, the climate figures for many foods will change as the production and consumption is constantly evolving, thus requiring new studies to be carried out to reflect the new reality.
+Accordingly, the climate figures for many foods will change as their production and consumption is constantly evolving, thus requiring new studies to be carried out to reflect the new reality.
 Changes may also be due to items entering or disappearing from the NFA database of neutral food items.

-Depending on the degree of interest in the climate database, it may also be necessary to develop additional information, for example by developing new requested features.
-One aspect can be starting out by finding "hot spots", i.e. identifying meals that stand out from a climate perspective.
+The results can be utilized for different purposes.
+One opportunity is to find "hot spots", i.e. identifying meals that stand out from a climate perspective.
 For meals with a high climate impact, it can be considered whether it is possible to change their recipes by switching to other raw materials (if they are popular), serve them at less frequent intervals or maybe to consider excluding them from menus.

-Conversely, it is of interest to find positive examples, such as popular meals with a lower carbon footprint.
+Conversely, it is of interest to find positive examples, such as highlighting popular meals with a lower carbon footprint.
 Making changes in the recipe by replacing portions of meat with vegetable protein can cause major climate benefits even if the change is not perceived as large by the consumer.
 From a climate perspective, replacing beef with pork or poultry in a mince sauce or a stew provides a high impact.
-The differences become especially clear when multiplying the climate benefit (saved amount CO2 eq. /meal) with the number of portions served in a business.
+The differences become especially clear when multiplying the climate benefit (saved amount CO_2 eq. /meal) with the number of portions served in a business.